MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

      Alternatively, you can use the address book icon to select users or groups from the Outlook address book.

     - **Expire access**: Select this option only for time-sensitive files so that the people you specified can't open your selected file or files after a date that you set.
 You will still be able to open the original file but after midnight (your current time zone), on the day that you set, the people that you specified will not be able to open the file.

+    > [!NOTE]
-     Note that if this setting was previously configured by using custom permissions from an [Office 2010](../known-issues.md#aip-and-legacy-windows-and-office-versions) app, the specified expiry date does not display in this dialog box but the expiry date is still set.
+    > If this setting was previously configured by using custom permissions from an Office 2010 app, the specified expiry date does not display in this dialog box but the expiry date is still set.
 This is a display issue only for when the expiry date was configured in Office 2010.
+    >
+    > Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
+    >

 5. Click **Apply** and wait for the **Work finished** message to see the results.
 Then click **Close**.